 - Deploy SaaS application acceleration devices at key sites across your WAN with greater than 8-10 users who are consuming SaaS applications.

 With this solution, we address the two fundamental obstacles to SaaS adoption, by providing guaranteed performance and security end-to-end between the site and the SaaS provider and the other locations of the business.

 It is also possible with this solution to scale back (and perhaps remove entirely) your MPLS WAN requirements over time as you migrate your applications to SaaS providers.

 To pull it all together:

-- Do the exercise to understand the most important SaaS applications you have already, and those you need to add at each site.
+- Do the exercise to understand the most important SaaS applications you have already, and those you need to add to each site.